BeechAgency/beech_notifications/README.md

 ## Changelog

+### 1.5 - Refactored the Public JS into a class for more extensibility.
+* Added GA4 / GTM Tracking!

 ### 1.4 - Better out of the box.
 More Customisations
 * Added configuration for default button styles in the options.
 Will possibly add this at a notification level if necessary.
 * When adding the plugin to a site no config is required to make it look ok.